PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-11 11:00:26
+Last updated: 2024-04-11 11:00:59
-Random Quote: Bro McDonald had a farm, E-I-E-I-bro
-And on that farm he had some chicks, E-I-E-I-bro
-With a hot chick here and a dumb chick there... - Barney Stinson
+Random Quote: Every year, there are a million new, hot 22-year-olds walking into bars and call me "glass-half-full"... but I think they're getting dumber. - Barney Stinson